ueffel/caddy-imagefilter/README.md

   * `-1`: no compression
   * `-2`: fastest compression
   * `-3`: best compression
+* **max_concurrent** determines how many request can be served concurrently.
+This is intended to reduce excessive cpu/memory usage for image transformations by limiting the number of parallel calculations.
+Any value less or equal `0` means no limit.
+Default is `0`.
 * **<filters...>** is a list of filters with their corresponding arguments, that are applied in order of definition.
 * **<filter-args...>** support [caddy